 If your light isn’t rechargeable, it’ll be a case of replacing batteries.
 Smaller lights might use watch style round batteries, while slightly bigger ones may use AAA or AA batteries – you can, of course, buy rechargeable versions of these.

+Back-up lights are small enough to keep on your bike all year round, whether you ride in the dark or not, as in low light or poor weather conditions they can help you to be seen by other road users.
 Backup lights won’t have quite as much power as your main light, but they tend to be smaller and lighter, perhaps with better battery life.
 At night or in the darker winter months, backup lights are always useful to carry on a ride in case your main set of bike lights runs out of battery power.

 Some will come with a traditional bar or frame clip, while others, such as the Cateye SL110 or Knog Frog Strobe will come with either elasticated or rubbery coverings to keep them small and resilient to the weather.